solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 Nickel (containing a little cobalt with sulphur and phosphorus) 16.62
 hence, likely Fe<sub>5</sub>Ni

-The part* decomposable in hydrochloric acid (calculated without meteoritic and sulphuric iron) made of
+The part* decomposable in hydrochloric acid (calculated without meteoritic and sulphuric iron) is made of

 Silicon dioxide 38.38 Oxygen: 19.76
 Iron(II) oxide 28.58 Oxygen: 6.33